ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ovw.md

 ## Key benefits
 {: #vpc-vcf-ovw-benefits}

-The {{site.data.keyword.vcf-vpc-short}} architecture provides you with the fundamental building blocks, which include vSphere, VMware vCenter Server, NSX-T, vSAN, and SDDC manager.
+The {{site.data.keyword.vcf-vpc-short}} architecture provides you with the fundamental building blocks, which include vSphere, VMware vCenter Server®, NSX-T, vSAN, and SDDC manager.
 The VMware Cloud Builder appliance automates the {{site.data.keyword.vcf-vpc-short}} deployment, including the entire VMware software-defined stack.
 After the initial provisioning, you have the same architecture and user experience as in on-premises {{site.data.keyword.vcf-vpc-short}} deployments.
 Using Aria® Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager), you can deploy more Aria Suite components, depending on the selected {{site.data.keyword.vcf-vpc-short}} edition.

 VMware Solutions on {{site.data.keyword.vpc_short}} has the following key benefits: